megham1nd/cryptography/README.md

 # cryptography

-Python scripts for a cryptography project completed for AMS 303 - Graph Theory.
+Python scripts for an end of year cryptography project completed for AMS 303 - Graph Theory.